 For this version of the game, players use cards.
 Letter and category cards are provided, which can be separated easily to avoid making a mess.

-This portable version of Scattergories may have introduced some tweaks to the original game, but the experience you get remains highly enjoyable, and it’s the same kind of fun you’ve come to expect from playing this household favorite.
+This portable version of Scattergories may have introduced some tweaks to the original game.
+Still, the experience you get remains delightful, and it’s the same kind of fun you’ve come to expect from playing this household favorite.

 - A great twist on a classic game